-Considerable research has been undertaken to find an acceptable biological agent to control Giant Hogweed.
-Despite the identification of candidate agents, none was found to be suitable.
+Considerable research has been undertaken to find an acceptable biological agent to control giant hogweed.
+Despite the identification of candidate agents, none has so far been found to be suitable.

-Disposal of plant material
+Disposal of plant material:

-When it has been necessary to cut the Giant Hogweed, leaving cut material in situ can expose the public and animals to risk of contact with the plant, necessitating collection and disposal.
-Disposal is also needed which flowering or seed heads have been bagged off and removed.
+When it has been necessary to cut the giant hogweed, leaving cut material in situ can expose the public and animals to risk of contact with the plant.
+Therefore, collection and disposal are necessary.
+Disposal is also essential for flowering or seed heads that have been bagged up and removed.
 Care needs to be taken in deciding on the most appropriate means of disposing of plant material.
 There are two main considerations: avoiding spreading the seeds and health hazards to the public.

 The two options are burning/incineration and disposal to landfill.
-Composting should not be used as it is not known if Giant Hogweed seeds are killed by the composting process.
+Composting should not be used, as it is not known if giant hogweed seeds are killed by the composting process.